Marcnuth/AIFlow/README.md

 # AI Flow

+## Introduction
-AI Flow, an extend operators library for airflow, which helps AI engineer to write less, reuse more, integrate easily.
+AI Flow, which offers various reusable operators & processing units in AI modeling, helps AI engineer to write less, reuse more, integrate easily.

+## Concepts

+### Operators VS. Units

+Ideally, we think:
+- An operator would contain lot of units, which will be integrated into `airflow` for building non-realtime processing workflow;
+- A unit is a small calculation unit, which could be a function, or just a simple modeling logic, which could be taken as bricks to build an operator.
+Also, it could be reused anywhere for realtime calculation.

+## Classes

-## Operators
+### Operators

-### MongoToCSVOperator
+#### MongoToCSVOperator

 ## Tests & Examples

+### Example: Use Units to Build Your Castle

+### Example: Working with Airflow

 In `tests/docker/` folder, we provide examples on how to use `aiflow` with `airflow`.
 It is a docker image, you could simply copy and start to use it!